blackalice/simple-python-doorbell/README.md

 ```

-1. Generate SSL certificate and key for the server
+1. Generate SSL certificate and key for the server, name them server.crt and server.key and add them to an ssl folder within the root.

 2. Run the server: